nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 ### Step 3a: Execute using `Source` version

-To get started click on the down arrow next to <span class="highlight_txt">Source</span> and click <span class="highlight_txt">Source with Echo</span>.
+To get started, click on the down arrow next to <span class="highlight_txt">Source</span> and click <span class="highlight_txt">Source with Echo</span>.
 This will print the comments as the code is executed.

 ![Source with Echo](../rna-seq-images/rna-seq-8-1.png "Source with Echo")

 This process will take about 15-20 minutes.
 Once completed, you will get a popup window asking to try to open the html report.
-Click </br><span class="highlight_txt">Try Again</span> to open a new tab for the report.
+Click <span class="highlight_txt">Try Again</span> to open a new tab for the report.

 ![Popup window](../rna-seq-images/rna-seq-8-2.png "Popup window")